mui/material-ui/docs/src/pages/components/slider/slider-de.md

 ## Benutzerdefinierte Auswahl

-Hier sind einige Beispiele, wie man die Komponente anpassen kann.
+Hier einige Beispiele zum Anpassen der Komponente.
 You can learn more about this in the [overrides documentation page](/customization/components/).

 {{"demo": "pages/components/slider/CustomizedSlider.js"}}